melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

     -L chr20 \
     -O output/NA12878.g.vcf.gz
 ```
 The output of this step is a GVCF file.
 The format for the GVCF file is similar to a VCF file.
 The key difference is that the GVCF file contains records for each sequenced genomic coordinate.
-The `#!bash --emit-ref-confidence` or `#!bash -ERC` parameter let you select a method to summerize confidence in the genomic site being homozygous-referece.
+The `#!bash --emit-ref-confidence` or `#!bash -ERC` parameter let you select a method to summarise confidence in the genomic site being homozygous-reference.
 The option `#!bash -ERC GVCF` is more efficient and recommended for large samples and therefore more scalable.

 ### Apply CombineGVCFs